TDTran333/Obsidian/Learning/Programming/R/TidyTuesdays/Analyzing global crop yields in R.md

 See https://shiny.rstudio.com/articles/selectize.html for more info.

 ##### renderPlot()
-Renders a reactive plot that is suitable for assigning to an output slot.
+Renders a reactive plot that is suitable for assigning to an output slot

+##### renderPlotly()
+Output and render functions for using plotly within Shiny applications and interactive Rmd documents.

 ##### checkboxInput()
+Create a checkbox that can be used to specify logical values.

+##### radioButtons()
+Create a set of radio buttons used to select an item from a list.